 UCONN CHOIRS welcome all singers to be a part of the exciting choral singing and learning happening at the University of Connecticut.
-We are dedicated to creating music at the highest level, exploring music in a thoughtful way of all backgrounds and cultures, and empowering you to become a dynamic and creative musician through an active rehearsal process and exciting performances (virtual and in-person when possible).
+We are dedicated to creating music at the highest level, exploring music in a thoughtful way of all backgrounds and cultures, and empowering you to become a dynamic and creative musician through an active rehearsal process (in-person when possible) and exciting performances (virtual and in-person when possible).
 There are choirs for all singers, from those who are aspiring music professionals to those of you who just love to sing and would like to start here at UConn.
 This semester we will be meeting as choirs online due to COVID concerns but as soon as possible we will be back making music together in person.
 Until then, we will learn new music, learn about choral music, prepare “virtual” choral performances and enjoy each other’s company in a supportive and dynamic way.

 Current singers come from all majors and disciplines across campus, undergraduate and graduate.
 We have a thriving group of music majors who are the core of Concert Choir but our choirs are filled with engineers, chemists, Pre-Med students, varsity athletes, English majors, and more.
-If you like to sing, we encourage you to be a part of the joy in musical excellence with UConn choirs.
-“No-stress Placement Hearings” will be held at the beginning of the Spring 2019 semester and you will be able to sign up for a hearing on our website.
+If you like to sing, we encourage you to be a part of the joy in musical excellence with UConn Choirs.
+“No-stress Placement Hearings” will be held using Zoom at the beginning of the Fall 2020 semester in August and you can sign up for a hearing below.
 Please contact Dr. Spillane in the UConn Choral office at UConnChoirs@uconn.edu if you have any questions.

 Note: Non-music majors, please register for MUSI 1111 section 010.
 Music majors, please register for sections 001-004 as directed from Choral Placement Hearings.

-The UConn Chamber Singers is a choir comprised of 20-24 advanced vocal students.
+The UConn Chamber Singers is a highly select choir comprised of 24 advanced vocal students.
 Chamber Singers performs primarily a cappella vocal music of all periods from renaissance classics to modern vocal jazz arrangements.
 This ensemble presents concerts and workshops on and off campus, often traveling to Connecticut’s high schools to collaborate and share their passion for choral singing and collaborating with professional and collegiate ensembles throughout the world.
-Singers are drawn primarily from UConn Concert Choir but membership is open by audition to those singers of outstanding talent who are dedicated to performing the best in choral music.
+Singers are drawn primarily from UConn Concert Choir but membership is open by audition to those singers of outstanding talent who are dedicated to performing the best in choral music

 The University of Connecticut Collegium Musicum consists of approximately 24 highly select singers and 15 instrumentalists and selection to this ensemble is by audition through the Choral Placement Hearing process.
 Its purpose is to promote an understanding of the music of the late Middle Ages, Renaissance, and Baroque period with regard to style, performance practices, and cultural milieu, through rehearsal and performance of at least two concerts each semester.
 The ensemble often performs off-campus and presents clinics and outreach concerts with local schools.